The former Caos Café has finally seen a fitting takeover with huge wine bar and restaurant, Stem.

 Lots of share plates, Italian influences, pastas, gnocchi (all made fresh and in house) as well as Jake Houghton taking care of pizzas with Stem’s huge imported oven.

-The venue will also feature a specialised wine cellar with storage for over 1000 bottles and helpful staff on hand to offer advice and tastings.
+The venue also features a specialised wine cellar with storage for over 1000 bottles and helpful staff on hand to offer advice and tastings.

 “We want Stem to be both high quality and accessible,” continues Paxton.

-Stem will open on Tuesday August 27 at 188 Hindley Street Adelaide.
+Stem is located at 188 Hindley Street Adelaide.